CSC207-2022F-UofT/course-project-shazamify/README.md

 ## Queue Notes
 The song queue entity is a singleton class- there will only ever be one instance of a queue at a time.
 This design was chosen rather than making the song queue a subclass of a playlist (since both objects contain lists of song objects), because of the vast differences between the two objects (the only common factor within between them is one of their attributes).

-## User interaction
-### Observer pattern
-- implemented in the interface adaptor layer
-- Observable: the current (login) user's friendList
-- Observer: an interface implemented by all friend manager controllers

-When the user's friendList changes in response to actions of accept/ deny a friend request or delete a friend, the controller that's responsible for the action calls the observer interface's setFriendList() method, which calls each of the friend manager controllers to update their local friendList attribute.